abishara/athena_meta/README.rst

 The configuration file is in the `JSON <http://www.json.org>`_ format, and contains the following three parts:

 1. input barcoded reads (FASTQ).
 Must be uncompressed interleaved paired end reads, which specify barcodes with the BC tag as specified above.
 2. input seed contigs (FASTA).
-Must be a path to a BWA built index
+Must be a path to a BWA built index.
 3. BWA alignments of barcoded input reads to input seeds (BAM)
 4. compute cluster settings